Should I Get a Dyslexia Assessment? Understanding the Benefits

 Practical Strategies After a Diagnosis

-using text-to-speech and speech-to-text technology
+Using text-to-speech and speech-to-text technology

-breaking tasks into smaller, structured steps
+Breaking tasks into smaller, structured steps

-using visual planning tools or checklists
+Using visual planning tools or checklists

-building on strengths such as problem-solving, creativity or verbal reasoning
+Building on strengths such as problem-solving, creativity, or verbal reasoning

 Moving Forward